python/cpython/Doc/library/dis.rst

    arguments, identically to :opcode:`CALL_FUNCTION`.
    The top of the stack contains a mapping object, as per :opcode:`CALL_FUNCTION_KW`.
+   Below that are keyword arguments (if any), stored identically to :opcode:`CALL_FUNCTION`.
+   Below that
-   Below that is an iterable object, as per :opcode:`CALL_FUNCTION_VAR`.
+   is an iterable object containing additional positional arguments.
-   Below this are keyword arguments (if any), positional arguments (if any), and a callable object, identically to :opcode:`CALL_FUNCTION`.
+   Below that are positional arguments (if any) and a callable object, identically to :opcode:`CALL_FUNCTION`.
-   Before the callable is called, the mapping object and iterable object on the stack are each "unpacked" and their contents passed in as keyword and positional arguments respectively, identically to :opcode:`CALL_FUNCTION_VAR` and :opcode:`CALL_FUNCTION_KW`.
+   Before the callable is called, the mapping object and iterable object are each "unpacked" and their contents passed in as keyword and positional arguments respectively, identically to :opcode:`CALL_FUNCTION_VAR` and :opcode:`CALL_FUNCTION_KW`.
-   The mapping object and iterable object at the top of the stack are both ignored when computing the value of ``argc``.
+   The mapping object and iterable object are both ignored when computing the value of ``argc``.

 .. opcode:: HAVE_ARGUMENT